longhorn/website/content/docs/1.0.0/_index.md

 * Recurring snapshots and backups
 * Automated, non-disruptive upgrades.
 You can upgrade the entire Longhorn software stack without disrupting running storage volumes.
 * An intuitive GUI dashboard

-## Current status

-Longhorn is beta-quality software.
-We appreciate your willingness to deploy Longhorn and provide feedback.

-The latest release of Longhorn is **v0.8.1**.